MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/remote-debugging-xbox.md

     ![SSL Error](./remote-debugging-xbox-images/xbox_ssl_error.png)

 1. Click the **Advanced** button.
-An option to continue to the page will display.
+An option to continue to the page is displayed.

     ![Advanced Option](./remote-debugging-xbox-images/advanced-option-prompt.png)